Image to Text (OCR)

 Does my image get uploaded?

-No. Tesseract runs as a Web Worker inside your browser tab.
-The image bytes are passed to the worker via structured-clone (in-memory).
-The Network tab in DevTools shows zero requests with your image data.
-The trained-model download (5–14 MB depending on language) is fetched once from the jsdelivr CDN — that download contains the OCR neural network weights, not your image.
+Not in the default On-device mode.
+There, Tesseract runs as a Web Worker inside your browser tab; the image bytes are passed to the worker via structured-clone (in-memory) and the Network tab shows zero requests with your image data.
+The trained-model download (5–14 MB) is fetched once from the jsdelivr CDN — that's the OCR weights, not your image.
+There is also an optional AI OCR mode you can switch to, which does upload the image (see below); it is clearly labeled and off by default.

 Why is the first recognition slow?